 Why learn how to use video in blog posts?
 Widespread adoption of smartphones and high-speed wireless have made video one of the most accessible — and popular — forms of online content.
-In fact, online video now makes up more than 74% of all online traffic.
+In fact, online video is expected to make up more than 82% of all online consumer traffic.
 And modern video marketing isn’t just about YouTube.
 500 million people watch video on Facebook every day.
 Snapchatters watch 10 billion videos per day.
 People spend 2.6x as much time on pages with video as they do on pages without.

 In other words, if you aren’t using video in your marketing strategy, you’re missing a golden opportunity to deepen your connection with your customers.

 You’re also missing an opportunity if all your video content is entirely separate from your other marketing efforts.
 The best way to capitalize on video is by integrating it with your other marketing channels, and your blog is one of the best places to start.
 Here’s why and how to use video in blog posts: